jeffreycao1998/shopify-clone/README.md

 You can log with the credentials email "example@hotmail.com" and password "123" or click the register button at the top right to make your own account.
 This is an ongoing project and will see how far I can get with this within a year!

-### I don't take credit for any of the UI/UX.
-The goal of this project is produce a mirror replica of the well known Shopify and to practice modularizing/architecting big projects!

 Feel free to contact me @ jeffcao05@gmail.com if you have any questions or want to report any bugs!